Forastierii/unit-testing/README.md

 We will use the open database for coal and metal mine production (https://zenodo.org/record/7369478) presented on a Nature paper (https://www.nature.com/articles/s41597-023-01965-y).
 We will only use the file containing mineral processing information (processing.csv) which contains mines, their locations, type of processing plant, production output and other relevant data.

+On a later stage, we will use a tweaked, broken version of it (we will call it "broken_processing.csv").
+Fields that are supposed to contain commas, sometimes don't; fields that are integers, sometimes come as strings; and so on.
+Then we will proceed to execute the tests and check if the tests written are capturing these errors.

 ![DATAMIN](images/datamin.png)